straumandi/iSchedule/README.md

 - Enrollment Management: Enroll students in courses and track their enrollments.
 - Schedule Display: Display the schedule with course details, room assignments, and timings.
 - Preferences: Allow admins and assistants to set their preferred start time, end time, and room.
+- Admin Actions: Allow admins to create new courses.

 ## Technologies Used